Blockstream/Jade/README.md

 If you are on MacOS, you are better off setting up the environment locally (see next step) than trying to get access to your device from the docker container.
 For more, see [this article](https://dev.to/rubberduck/using-usb-with-docker-for-mac-3fdd).

-Note the supplied docker-compose.yml assumes the Jade device is at dev/ttyUSB0.
+Note the supplied docker-compose.yml assumes the Jade device is at /dev/ttyUSB0, but note that it may instead be /dev/ttyACM0 (or either with some other trailing number) or some other path as appropriate for the host operating system.

 Note the below instructions assume an original Jade v1.0 hardware with a true wheel.
 When using the later Jade v1.1 hw revision with a rocker/jog-wheel, use 'configs/sdkconfig_jade_v1_1.defaults' in place of 'configs/sdkconfig_jade.defaults'.